-- 30. In preparation for completing the survey, we recommend that you read this guidance thoroughly.
+- 23. In preparation for completing the survey, we recommend that you read this guidance thoroughly.
 When completing the survey, you will need to follow the definitions given in Part II.
-To accompany our HESES19 seminar, we released 'Completing the HESES19 workbook' as well as a number of online training materials, which are available from our website8.
-Depending on your level of experience in completing HESES, you may find it useful to consult this material when reading the rest of this guidance document. - 31.
-Your HESES workbook is a Microsoft Excel (.xlsx) file that will be available to download from the OfS portal (https://extranet.officeforstudents.org.uk/data) in October 2019.
+To accompany our HESES21 webinar series in the autumn, we released 'Completing the HESES21 workbook' as well as a number of online training materials, including a 'how to' video series, which are available from our website.
+Depending on your level of experience in completing HESES, you may find it useful to consult this material when reading the rest of this guidance document. - 24.
+Your HESES workbook is a Microsoft Excel (.xlsx) file that will be available to download from the OfS portal (https://extranet.officeforstudents.org.uk/data) in October 2021.
 Please note that before you can access the workbook, the OfS portal user administrator at your provider will need to grant you access.
-Further information on how to use the portal and the role of the user administrator can be found in 'Completing the HESES19 workbook' (in particular in Appendix 1), which is available on the OfS website.9 - 32.
-When the survey workbooks are released, we will write to the 'student data contact' that your provider has nominated.
-This person will be our primary point of contact throughout the HESES process, though it is possible for your provider to nominate alternative contacts.
-It is important that your contact details are correct.
-If you want to check or amend them, please contact us at recurrentgrant@officeforstudents.org.uk.
-We recommend that more than one person is involved with completing the survey so that expertise is spread across your staff.
+Further information on how to use the portal and the role of the user